keithostertag/craigslist_forsale_notify/README.md

   * BeautifulSoup4
   * lxml

-4. A path to where the script can write to a file.
+4. A path to where the script can write the BLACKLIST_FILE file.

 #### Examples of how I use this script:
 There are a few items which appear on CraigsList infrequently that I like to follow over the course of several months.
 Here is an example of the content of my SEARCHES_FILE which I keep in my home directory: